-- As a member of the Celiac Sprue Association you receive a significant registration discount for the Annual CSA Conference.
+- As a member of the Celiac Support Association you receive a significant registration discount for the Annual CSA Conference.
 A weekend full of delicious gluten-free food!

-- Look in Lifeline and Celiac Sprue Association emails for money saving coupons and discounts for gluten-free products and services!
+- Look in Lifeline and Celiac Support Association emails for money saving coupons and discounts for gluten-free products and services!